Developmental Disability/Delay Criteria

 A score of 70 or below on a formal adaptive test.
 The adaptive test looks at the areas of communication, self-care, home living, social skills, community use, self-direction, health and safety, functional academics, leisure, and work.

-After the determination of a developmental delay/intellectual disability is completed, to access a Medicaid funded waiver, an individual must become eligible for longterm care Medicaid.
+After the determination of a developmental delay/intellectual disability is completed, to access a Medicaid funded waiver, an individual must become eligible for Long Term Care Medicaid.

 Medicaid

-The individual seeking services must enroll in and be approved for Medicaid.
+In order to enroll in one of our Medicaid waiver programs, the individual seeking services must enroll in and be approved for Medicaid.
+These include:

 Social Security